-"No Holding Back" - Acts 11:1-18 - Easter 5 - Apr 28, 2013
+"Not To Make A Distinction" - Acts 11:1-18 - Easter 5 - Apr 24, 2016

-Last week I focused on the reading from the Gospel of John and so you could be excused for not remembering how the reading from Acts went or specifically how it ended.
-It was the episode where Peter healed the young girl Tabitha and brought her back to life.
-For many of us that will ring a bell and we can remember something about it, but not usually how the episode ends.
-I'll help you ...
+Last week we delved in some depth into the episode in which Peter brought the woman named Tabitha (or Dorcas if you prefer the Greek version of her name) back to life.
+I hope you can remember how that story ended ...
 Peter was staying "for some time" at the house of one Simon, the tanner, in a town called Joppa.
-While in Joppa Peter was invited to go to Caesarea to meet a man named Cornelius.
-You may recall from today's reading that Peter had a vision of a large sheet filled with all kinds of animals being lowered from heaven and a voice telling him to eat.
+He had been called from Joppa to go to Lydda to deal with the death of Tabitha and also while in Joppa Peter was invited to go to Caesarea to meet a man named Cornelius.
+You will probably also recall from today's reading that Peter had a vision of a large sheet filled with all kinds of animals being lowered from heaven and a voice telling him to eat.
 Peter argues with the voice - nothing new there - but the voice wins the argument, telling Peter that what God has made clean he must not call profane.
 And to make sure Peter gets the point, this happens three times.
 The text doesn't tell us whether Peter argued with the voice all three times, but it seems likely that he did!
 Just at that moment, some men arrived and asked Peter to come with them.
-The Spirit urged Peter to do so, and this time he listened and went to the man's house.
+The Spirit urged Peter to do so, and this time he actually listened and went to the man's house.

-At this point I should note that today's reading is a short form of the fuller episode that we have skipped over since hearing that Peter stayed at Simon the Tanner's house.
-Today's reading is a short form replay in Jerusalem - sort of a Coles Notes / Cliffs Notes version of the original story.
-One of the little details that I find fascinating is that nowhere in the short version is the man named - in the full version in Chapter 10 he is not only named as Cornelius, but is several times identified as a very devout man - albeit a Gentile - who worships God.
-But here that man is unnamed and there's only a brief reference to him responding to an angelic message to send for Peter.
+At this point I should note that today's reading is a short form of the fuller episode - the whole of Chapter 10 - that we have skipped over since hearing that Peter stayed at Simon the Tanner's house.
+Today's reading is a condensed version of those events, but takes place in Jerusalem.
+One of those little details that I find fascinating is that nowhere in the short version is the man named - in the full version in Chapter 10 he is not only named as Cornelius but is also several times identified as a very devout man - albeit a Gentile - who worships God.
+However here in the shorter version the man is unnamed and there's only a brief reference to him responding to an angelic message to send for Peter.